 - If that doesn’t work, try turning off dictation and restarting your system.
 Then go back and turn on dictation.
 Setting dictation off and on without restarting sometimes doesn’t fix the problem, but rebooting between off and on often solves the issue.

-- Go Finder >Menu > Edit > Select Start Dictation, then press your dictation shortcut (default is Function Key (Fn) Twice.)
+- Go Finder >Top Menu > Edit > Select Start Dictation, then press your dictation shortcut (default is Function Key (Fn) Twice.)

 - Check if an individual app is causing problems.
 Close all your open applications.
 Then try Dictation.
 If it works, test out each app one by one to see if there’s a particular app creating issues.
 This is time-consuming for sure but might provide valuable insight into what’s causing the problem

-- If you identify a particular app that’s creating problems with Dictation, check if there is an update for that app or contact the app developer for further investigation
+- If you identify a specific app that’s creating issues with Dictation, check if there is an update for that app or contact the app developer for further investigation

 - Go to System Preferences > Keyboard OR Dictation & Speech >Dictation.
-On the left side, under the microphone icon, select Internal Microphone instead of Automatic.
+On the left side, under the microphone icon, select Internal Microphone instead of Automatic or an external microphone.
 For many users, this was the fix that worked, either with or without Enhanced Dictation.

 - Locate and delete the file: ~/Library/Preferences/com.apple.assistant.plist

-- From the Finder Menu Select the “Go” menu and navigate down to “Go to Folder”
+- From the Finder, Menu Select the “Go” menu and navigate down to the “Go to Folder.”

 - Alternatively, press Command+Shift+G from your desktop or a Finder window